DecentricCorp/Lightrail-API-Docs/apiary-sources/sections/object-model.md

 As the name implies, Gift Cards represent a value created as a gift.
 Lightrail Gift Cards have a `fullcode`,  a  unique and unguessable alpha-numeric code which can be used by the Gift Card recipient to redeem its value.

 Since anyone who knows the `fullcode` can redeem the Gift Card value, the `fullcode` is often delivered to the Gift Card's recipient in confidence.
-To minimize the risk of its exposure (e.g. in the course of passing JSON object to the browser) only [one specific Lightrail endpoint](#get-fullcode-anchor) returns the `fullcode` and other endpoints only return the last four characters of the code when necessary.
+To minimize the risk of its exposure (e.g. in the course of passing JSON objects to the browser) only [one specific Lightrail endpoint](#get-fullcode-anchor) returns the `fullcode` and other endpoints only return the last four characters of the code when necessary.
 For similar reasons, we recommend that you refrain from persisting the `fullcode` in your database or logs.

 While Contacts are not mandatory for Gift Cards, it is possible and recommended to associate a Gift Card with a Contact when you know the recipient.
 This will enable tracking all Lightrail values available to a customer both programmatically via the API and in the Lightrail Web App.